Ashishatel/hacktoberfest22/README.md

 ##  `Steps To Generate PR(Pull Request)`

 - (Star ⭐ & Fork 🍽️) this repository.
-- Follow [Ashish Patel](https://www.github.com/ashishatel) get it merged fast.
+- Follow [Ashutosh Kumar Singh](https://github.com/ashutosh-19617-kumar) get it merged fast.
 # Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.